-In accordance with Section 61.12 of Title 44, Chapter 1, of the Code of Federal Regulations (the National Flood Insurance Program (NFIP) regulations) and requirements in Section 19 of the Homeowner Flood Insurance Affordability Act, Pub.
+In accordance with Section 61.12 of Title 44, Chapter 1, of the Code of Federal Regulations (the NFIP regulations) and the requirements in Section 19 of the Homeowner Flood Insurance Affordability Act, Pub.
 L. 113-89 (2014), 42 U.S.C. §4014 (e), FEMA issues “adequate progress” determinations for flood control system construction projects.
 These can be issued if the projects, once completed, may significantly limit the area that will be included in the Special Flood Hazard Area (SFHA) identified on a Flood Insurance Rate Map (FIRM).
-The SFHA, also known as the high-hazard area, is the area that will be inundated by the 1-percent-annual-chance flood.
+The SFHA, also known as the high-hazard area, is the area that will be inundated by the base (1-percent-annual-chance) flood.

 For FEMA to consider issuing an “adequate progress” determination, FEMA must receive a written application from the community documenting that certain project financing considerations and project construction milestones have been met.
-Such projects reduce, but do not eliminate, the risk of flooding to people and structures in “levee-impacted” areas.
+Such projects reduce, but do not eliminate, the risk of flooding to people and structures in areas affected by levees.

-FEMA must receive information from the sponsoring community/communities sufficient to determine the following:
+The information FEMA receives from the sponsoring community or communities must be sufficient to determine the following:

-- 100 percent of the total financial project cost of the completed flood control system has been authorized;
+- 100 percent of the project’s total financial cost for the completed flood control system has been authorized;

 - At least 60 percent of the project’s total financial cost for the completed flood control system has been appropriated;

-- At least 50 percent of the total financial project cost of the completed flood control system has been expended;
+- At least 50 percent of the project’s total financial cost for the completed flood control system has been expended;

-- All critical features of the flood control system, as identified by FEMA, are under construction and each critical feature is at least 50 percent completed as measured by the actual expenditure of the estimated construction budget funds; and
+- All critical features of the flood control system, as identified by FEMA, are under construction, and each critical feature is at least 50 percent complete, as measured by the actual expenditure of the estimated construction budget funds; and

 - The community has not been responsible for any delay in the completion of the system.